-From the mid-nineteenth century to the early twentieth century, Presidents left the Capitol after the Inauguration ceremonies and traveled to the White House for a luncheon prepared by the outgoing President and First Lady.
+From the mid-nineteenth century to the early twentieth century, presidents left the Capitol after the Swearing-In Ceremonies and traveled to the White House for a luncheon prepared by the outgoing President and First Lady.
 After the luncheon, the President and his party would view the parade from a stand erected in front of the White House on Pennsylvania Avenue.

 As the parade grew larger over the years, and lasted later and later into the afternoon, organizers began to look for ways to hasten its start.
 In 1897, they proposed that the President go directly from the Capitol to the reviewing stand, and have lunch there, if he desired.
 Instead, the Presidential party dined in the Capitol as guests of the Senate Committee on Arrangements.
 In 1901, the President again took his lunch at the Capitol, and the parade delays continued.
 In 1905, the luncheon returned to the White House, again in the hopes that the parade could start earlier.
 Eventually, the organizers turned their focus to shortening the parade, rather than the luncheon.